platformsh/platformsh-docs/docs/src/security/waf.md

 - **HTTP Request Line Format Enforcement**

     Request lines are validated against the HTTP RFC specification using rule negation with regex, which specifies the proper construction of URI request lines (such as `"http:" "//" host [":" port] [ abs_path ["?" query]]`).
-The Gateway proxy terminates the incoming connection and then reconstructs requests on the internal network, enforcing the valid format in transit.
+The incoming connection is terminated, and then the request reconstructed on the internal network, enforcing the valid format in transit.

 - **GET or HEAD requests with a body are not allowed**

     The protocol allows for `GET` requests to have a body - while this is rarely used, attackers could try to force a request body on unsuspecting applications.
-When the Gateway proxy detects a `GET` request, it will check for the existence of the `Content-Length` and `Transfer-Encoding` headers.
+When a `GET` request is detected, the WAF will check for the existence of the `Content-Length` and `Transfer-Encoding` headers.
 If either exist and the payload is either not 0 or not empty, then all body-related headers are stripped from those requests and then passed through otherwise unaltered.

 - **Disallow Content-Length and Transfer-Encoding Headers together**